-Applications are now closed for the 2023 Healthy Community Grants.
-These grants are designed to support champions to promote and improve healthy eating and active living opportunities in their communities with funding of up to $5,000.
+Communities ChooseWell Healthy Community Grants are now open!
+These grants aim to help transform communities who want to enact significant positive changes towards healthy living.
+They are designed to support Champions to promote and improve healthy eating and active living opportunities in their communities with funding of up to $5,000.

 The application period for the Healthy Community Grants normally runs from January to February of each calendar year.
 These grants are for up to $5,000, and are designed to support healthy eating and active living initiatives in Alberta.

-Communities ChooseWell provides the Healthy Community Grant to transform and promote local places, programs, policies, and partnership focused on improving healthy eating and active living at the community level.
+Communities ChooseWell provides the Healthy Community Grant to transform and promote local places, programs, policies, and partnerships focused on improving healthy eating and active living at the community level.

 The Healthy Community Grant is designed to support: